DIR Return Create A Forum - Home

 bodies.

-In less than one month, six black people have been found hanging
+> In less than one month, six black people have been found

-from trees, in California, Georgia, New York, Oregon and Texas.
+hanging from trees, in California, Georgia, New York, Oregon and

-Authorities say that all of these deaths appear to be suicides,
+Texas.
+Authorities say that all of these deaths appear to be

-with no signs of foul play.
-But family members of the deceased,
+suicides, with no signs of foul play.
+But family members of the

-protesters and activists, and some scholars of anti-black
+deceased, protesters and activists, and some scholars of

-Rumors are also swirling on social media that these deaths are
+conclusions.
+Rumors are also swirling on social media that these

-lynchings, with Twitter users saying things like: “With sound
+deaths are lynchings, with Twitter users saying things like:

-body and mind, I’m here to tell you right now, if my body is
+“With sound body and mind, I’m here to tell you right now, if my

-found hanging from a tree, I did NOT commit suicide, I was
+body is found hanging from a tree, I did NOT commit suicide, I

 upheaval — when people are already on edge and suspicious about